Cold Weather Boating: All You Need To Know! – Better Boat

-Cold Weather Boating: All You Need To Know!
+Cold Weather Boating: All You Need To Know

-Safety is more important than ever when partaking in cold weather boating, particularly if you're on an excursion all by yourself.
-Things can turn deadly in no time without the proper precautions in place.
-Going overboard in the warm water of the Gulf of Mexico can be dangerous, but nowhere near as dangerous as a dip in the Great Lakes during the dead of winter!
+Going overboard in the warm water of the Gulf of Mexico can be dangerous, but it's nowhere near as dangerous as a dip in the Great Lakes during the dead of winter.

 Hypothermia Happens